Skip to content

 Runs a read-only post-implementation review pass before a branch is merged.

-• Opts — branch, project root, model to use
+• Opts — branch, project root, model, and the single TimeoutSec

 • Finding — one review comment (file, line, severity, message)